 First you need to state the basic facts about the people involved.
-Keep in mind that, as an attorney who just met you, I don’t know the identities of the people involved in the situation or how they got there.
+Keep in mind that a family law attorney who just met you does not know the identities of the people involved in the situation or how they got there.

-Therefore, before describing the present situation, a potential client should identify: (a) your spouse or opposing parent, the children and any other family members that could impact the case, (b) where you live, (c) the date of your marriage and the date of your physical separation from your spouse, if any.
+Therefore, before describing the present situation, a potential client should identify: (1) your spouse (or opposing parent in an paternity case), the children and any other family members that could impact the case, (2) where you live, (3) the date of your marriage and the date of your physical separation from your spouse, if any.
 These last two facts are particularly important because the length of a marriage affects several different aspects of a divorce.

 State Your Objectives

-After establishing a factual background, you should identify the issues that you want your attorney to address to achieve your objectives.
+After establishing a factual background, you should identify the issues that you want your family lawyer to address in order to achieve your objectives.
 The more specific you can be about your objectives, the sooner you will get the advice you need.